Stop searching. Start hiring with Robert Half.

 1. What prompted you to start looking for another job?

 The answer to this question will invariably contain details unique to the individual taking part in the exit interview, but asking it gives you the ability to track common themes.
-For example, if many employees leave because they were discouraged by a lack of advancement opportunities, you may want to take another look at your strategies for promotions.
+For example, if many employees leave because they were discouraged by a lack of career advancement opportunities, you may want to take another look at your strategies for promotions.
 And if people are moving on for better pay elsewhere, you should consider raising salaries and instituting a bonus plan.

 2. Under what circumstances, if any, would you consider returning to the company?

 Boomerang employees are people who leave a job on good terms but later decide to come back.
-And with today’s talent shortage, more employers are eager to keep the door open for top performers who already understand and fit well with their corporate culture.
+And with today’s talent shortage, more employers are eager to keep the door open for top performers who already understand their corporate culture.
 That’s why it’s good to know what factors would lure a highly skilled professional back into the fold.
 But even if they never reapply, asking this exit interview question can help you develop better retention strategies.
 Dig deeper with follow-up hypothetical scenarios regarding pay, perks, flexible scheduling and greater responsibilities.

 One of the drivers of workplace happiness is being thanked for a job well done.
 The answer to this exit interview question can provide insight into which employee recognition methods are effective and which ones are not.
 Ask employees to name specific times when they felt appreciated, as well as times when they felt overlooked or taken for granted.